 Goat's Horn Cactus is grown for its display of the spines, making it a strange specimen between cacti collections and a stunning feature as an old giant cactus in xeriscaping or rock gardens.
 Young small specimens of Goat's Horn Cactus are ideally suited to window-sill conditions, balconies, or patios.

 Growing Conditions and General Care

-Use alkaline, lime based soil with good drainage as this species is rot prone.
+Use alkaline lime-based soil with good drainage as this species is rot prone.

 - Back to genus Astrophytum

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus